 Incorporating A.I.
 Technology for Consistently Superior Performance

-Refined A.I. technology is now available to improve adherence to call quality monitoring parameters through continuous monitoring and support.
+Refined A.I. technology and call quality monitoring solutions are now available to improve adherence to call quality monitoring parameters through continuous monitoring and support.
 Regardless of the type of calls that your team makes or fields, A.I. technology learns superior techniques and responses by monitoring calls, in turn enforcing call quality monitoring parameters live on each call.
 In real-time, it provides your team members useful reminders, prompts and other helpful feedback because on the information gathered.

 These suggestions range from how to improve soft skills in the moment to suggestions for sales add-ons, negotiation strategies and more.
 Furthermore, Balto’s A.I. can immediately alert supervisors of escalating situations or compliance violations.
 This enables intervention while the caller is on the phone.